If you are reading this, maybe you have chosen to come to my city and are trying to decide what to do in Barcelona.

 MY LOCAL TIP: The best way to experience this park is definitely by picnicking here.
-Pack a few sandwiches and towel and soak up the ambience of this green area for a few hours.
+Pack a few sandwiches and towels and soak up the ambience of this green area for a few hours.

 I love taking my son down to the beach during the summer.
 The beautiful calm waters of the Mediterranean makes it perfect for taking a dip.

 MY LOCAL TIP: My recommendation would be Bogatell beach, next to the neighbourhood of Poble Nou.
 It is quieter, cleaner and you can head up Rambla of Poble Nou for some great tapas afterwards.

-Labyrinth of Horta Park
+47- Labyrinth of Horta Park

 They started in 1791 and are majestically beautiful.
 It feels like you are stepping back in time (with style and money).

 MY LOCAL TIP: It only costs a couple of euros to enter but you can take advantage of the free entry days Wednesday and Sunday.

 It’s super cool.
 Located in a depression, you wander downwards through lush vegetation and you can feel that the trees and plants are from an era gone by.

 Both Gardens are located on Montjuïc mountain, the older park being a lot handier to get to by public transport.

 View this post on Instagram

 Remember that no one lives here so it really is a tourist attraction full of curios visitors like yourself.

 MY LOCAL TIP: Displays and activities are still hosted here, including the famous flamenco show Tablao de Carmen.
 Check out their website to see what events are happening so you can get the most out of your visit.

 Feeling hungry after all that shopping?
 There is a tiny buzzing food court located on the upper level.

 MY LOCAL TIP: While bargaining is not a custom in Spain, this is a flea market.
 Many nationalities are selling their goods and most vendors are open to a little bit of haggling.

-Palo Alto Market
+51- Palo Alto Market

 Once in, it’s a buzzy atmosphere with cool music, little bars to grab a drink and some great food stands.

 MY LOCAL TIP: There is a charge in so I recommend pre-buying your tickets on-line to get a discount.

 There is nothing like unwinding with an alcoholic beverage in hand while on holiday.

 Picture a lazy Sunday morning, sitting in a nice terrace, a few olives on the table and a delicious sweet glass of vermouth in hand.

 Once considered an old man’s tipple, the vermouth drink has become trendy with many specialised bars cropping up all over the city.

 MY LOCAL TIP: For a very traditional experience, I recommend trying Bodega Cal Pep, in Gràcia.
 Of course, they make their own blend.
 Order a small salty tapa (anchovies or olives) to help wash it down.

 By law, we were not allowed to call it champagne because it is produced in Spain so we gave it the name “cava” which derives from cave or cellar.

 MY LOCAL TIP: Hiring a car might get you to many more cellars.
 Plan a route in the Penedès region and pre-book the smaller cava producers as their timetable will be more to demand.

-Craft beer bars
+54- Craft beer bars

 Traditionally, the beer to order here is Estrella Damm, a light refreshing beer that slides down nicely on a hot day.
 You will still see this label on many of the bottles in outdoor terraces.

 MY LOCAL TIP: If serious about craft beer, check out the annual Barcelona Beer Festival (BBF).
 It is held outside the centre in an exhibition area.
 They organise talks, pairings, traditional beer games and there is even a Kids’ Zone where you can leave the children with monitors as you wander around.

 While there are so many wonderful things to do in Barcelona, it is always nice to get out for a day trip to take in some of our gorgeous surroundings.

 Over the years, I have done a few treks through this rocky range and it’s not unusual to see rock climbers tackling the vertical walls.

 You can view the gifts and written prayers on display to the virgin and expect queues to get a glimpse of this famous statue.

 MY LOCAL TIP: If you are interested in taking a closer look at the Black Madonna, arrive before 10 am as queues can be quite long after that time.

 This is probably why Game of Thrones chose it as one of the destinations to film scenes for their epic series.

 The centre is small enough to take in for a day trip while the river that runs through the centre helps you keep your bearings.

 MY LOCAL TIP: Girona is quite local and Spanish people eat their main meal midday.
 Restaurants offer a menu of the day (3 courses and drink) at a great price during the week so take advantage.

-Cadaqués, Figueres & Dalí Museum
+57- Cadaqués, Figueres & Dalí Museum

 This day trip is a must for all those Salvador Dalí fans out there and for those who would like to find out about this artist.